 THE GREAT AGE OF STEAM

 Steam, certainly wont be for everyone, but we have had great feedback from the young and the young at heart.
-There seems to be a great fondness for the "Great Age of Steam", when locomotives were king At the turn of the century trains were the greatest technological achievement of humans, they opened new horizons, and were a symbol of power and progress.
+There seems to be a great fondness for the "Great Age of Steam", when locomotives were so important, linking towns across the country.
+At the turn of the century trains were the greatest technological achievement of humans, they opened new horizons, and were a symbol of power and progress.
 We hope we have tapped in to this, and we're excited to be able to offer this unique accommodation to guests.